 Development is a contested notion, with understandings ranging from macroeconomic growth to capability enhancement to the perception of development as a tool to reproduce social hierarchies.
-The course engages with these diverse and often contradictory perspectives when exploring the migration-development nexus, yet, uses the notion of development as human security and capabilities, and human rights as normative points of reference.
+The course engages with these diverse and often contradictory perspectives when exploring the migrationdevelopment nexus yet uses the notion of development as human security and capabilities.
 This vantage point helps to overcome the misleading binary of involuntary refugees versus voluntary labour migrants, as well as of migrants versus non-migrants, by understanding migration as a continuum of processes shaped both by structural forces and people's agency to escape insecurities and look for more secure livelihoods and ways to fulfil their aspirations.

-A migrant-centered, rather than state-centred approach, to the role of migration in development is expressed in the engagement with how migrants' and non-migrants' intersecting identities of gender, race, class - among others - shape experiences of migration and development as well as a focus on their ability and capability to, individually and collectively, challenge and change the structures in which (im)mobilities are embedded
+The course therefore takes a mobility-centered, rather than state-centred, approach to the role of migration in development, and explores the intersection of gender, race, ethnicity, class - among others as social constructs that shape the experiences of migration and development, and more specifically, migrants' and non-migrants' ability and capability to, individually and collectively, challenge and change the structures in which (im)mobilities are embedded.

-Kothari, U. (2006) "An agenda for thinking about "race" in development", Progress in Development Studies 6 (1): 9-23.

-Raghuram, P. (2009) 'Which Migration, what Development?
-Unsettling the Edifice of Migration and Development', Population, Space and Place, 15(2): 103-117.
+Bastia, T. and R. Škeldon (2019) (eds) Routledge Handbook of Migration and Development.
+London: Routledge.

-Truong, T., Gasper, D., Handmaker, J. and S. Bergh (eds) (2014) Migration, Gender and Social Justice: Perspectives on Human Security.
+- Grabska K. and C. R. Clark-Kazak (2022) (eds) Documenting Displacement: Questioning Methodological Boundaries in Forced Migration Research.
+Montreal; Kingston; London Chicago: McGill-Queen's University Press, - Kothari, U. and E. Klein (2023) Advanced Introduction to Critical Global Development.
+UK: Edward Elgar Publishina. - Truong, T., Gasper, D., Handmaker, J. and S. Bergh (eds) (2014) Migration, Gender and Social Justice: Perspectives on Human Security.
 Heidelberg: Springer.

-Zoomers, A., Leung M., Otsuki,, K. and G van Westen (eds) (2021) Handbook of Translocal Development and Global Mobilities, pp.
+Zoomers, A., Leung M., Otsuki, K. and G van Westen (eds) (2021) Handbook of Translocal Development and - Global Mobilities.
+UK: Edward Elgar Publishing.

-ISS-4271 People on the move: Global Entanglements, Livelihoods and Intersectionality
+ISS-4271 People on the Move: Global Entanglements, Livelihoods and Intersectionality

-CodeISS-4271Weight of the Course8 ECPeriodTERM 2Course LeaderZeynep Kaşlı
+Code ISS-4271

+Weight of the Course 8 EC

+Period TERM 2

+Course Leader Zeynep Kaşlı

-Lecturers Zeynep Kaşlı, Nanneke Winters, Arul Chib.
+Lecturers Zeynep Kaşlı, Nanneke Winters, Arul Chib

-Teaching Methods Participatory lectures, guest speakers, workshops, presentations.
+Teaching Methods Participatory lectures, guest speakers, workshops, presentations

-Modes of Assessment Reflection Paper: 25%; Groupwork: 15%; Essay:60%
+Modes of Assessment Reflection paper (25%), workshop report (15%), essay (60%)